JohnSmithDev/GRAnalysis/DATA_ISSUES.md

 ## Works with multiple authors

-Books that have been written by 2 - or more? - authors only get attributed to a single author in the export.
+Books that have been written by 2 - or more? - authors only get attributed to a single author in the Author column export.
 (I suspect this is the alphabetically first author, but I haven't checked.)
+Use the 'all authors' property to pick up any additional authors.

 Anthologies are credited to the editor.
-There is an "Additional Authors" column in the CSV which isn't (currently) used by this project, although it doesn't seem to be always populated - this is presumably an issue with the data in GoodReads itself, rather than the export.
+There is an "Additional Authors" column in the CSV which isn't (currently) used by this project, although it doesn't seem to be always populated or complete - this is presumably an issue with the data in GoodReads itself, rather than the export.

 # Issues with the data in GoodReads